How can I find out if my broken Apple products qualify for a free repair, or are part of a replacement programme?

 If you've got a broken lock button on your iPhone 5 or other iPhone model but are not eligible for the replacement program, you can find out how to use the handy lock button workaround here.

-Apple product recalls and free repair programmes: MacBook Pro repairs and recalls
+Apple product recalls and free repair programmes: MacBook repairs and recalls

-Here are the product recalls Apple has announced for the MacBook Pro.
+Here are the product recalls Apple has announced for the various MacBook models.

 2011 MacBook Pros with video issues (Feb 2015)